 — John Rodgers, on his time in a Catholic School.

-- The Blues Brothers: The Penguin (With the extremely-intimidating name of Mother Stigmata) does not walk, she glides.
+- The Blues Brothers: The Penguin (with the extremely intimidating name of Mother Stigmata) does not walk, she glides.
 Doors open and close without her touching them.
-Of course, this is all Played for Laughs and is likely a Lampshade Hanging of this trope.
+Of course, this is all Played for Laughs.

-- The Omen: The nun at the hospital seems quite sinister, as she tells Gregory Peck that she can't give him any information.
+- The Omen (1976): The nun at the hospital seems quite sinister, as she tells Gregory Peck that she can't give him any information.
 She then rises silently up the paternoster lift.note .

 - The dwarfish nun from Federico Fellini's Amarcord.
 We never see her face or hear her voice.